The Days Might Be Shorter, but with Proper Lighting Your Home will be Bright All Year

 Design is defined by light and shade, and appropriate lighting is enormously important. - Albert Hadley

-Light plays a huge role in our lives, besides helping us to see better, it sets a mood, and let’s our personal style shine bright.
-So it’s time we acknowledge the importance of the right lighting for your home.
+Light plays a huge role in our lives, besides helping us to see better, it sets a mood, and lets our personal style shine bright.
+It’s time we acknowledge the importance of the right lighting for your home.

 Home lighting can be broken down to four types: natural, ambient, accent and task.
 Let’s explore each of these lighting styles to determine which is the best for you!
 Hint: it will most likely be a combination of all four!